Saloma: Early career: 1949–1953

-According to her sister, Mariam, she was brought back to their house in Mount Emily to live with their mother.
 After her last film with Nusantara Film Company, titled Sesal Tak Sudah (Lasting Regret), Saloma immediately ended her contract with the company.
-The reason given was that she needed a rest because of her pregnancy and her refusal to work with her ex-husband any longer.
+The reason given was that she needed a rest because of her pregnancy and her refusal to work with A.R Tompel, her ex-husband, any longer.
 At the end of 1952 until 1953, Saloma ended her career as a performer.
-In 1953, she gave birth to a son and only child, Armali Bin Aman Ramlie.

 Restart: 1954–1960

-After returning from her travel to Sarawak and Brunei on 23 July 1954, Saloma was offered by Pathe Company to record her voice.
-It was strongly supported by Syed Hamid, known as S.Hamid, who rose to fame at that time.
+After returning from her travel to Sarawak and Brunei on 23 July 1954, the Pathe Company offered to record her voice.
+It was strongly supported by Syed Hamid, known as S. Hamid, who rose to fame at that time.
 They knew each other after acting in the film Sesal Tak Sudah.
-A song titled "Pandang Kasih" (Look of Love), composed by Rahmat Ali and lyrics by Ismadi, is a rumba-style while the song "Jika Tak Berjumpa" (If We Don't Meet) came from Arabic melodies which was then recomposed by S.Hussein Bagushir and lyrics by Wan Chu.
+A song titled "Pandang Kasih" (Look of Love), composed by Rahmat Ali and lyrics by Ismadi, is a rumba-style while the song "Jika Tak Berjumpa" (If We Don't Meet) came from Arabic melodies which was then recomposed by S. Hussein Bagushir and lyrics by Wan Chu.
 Both of the songs were accompanied by Orkes Al Aishu Wal Meleh, conducted by S.Omar Bagushir.
-Saloma's first solo and also her first song recorded on vinyl by Pathe Company (numbered PTH 143) was "Pandang Kasih" while the song "Jika Tak Berjumpa" was her first duet with S.Hamid.
+Saloma's first solo and also her first song recorded on vinyl by the Pathe Company (numbered PTH 143) was "Pandang Kasih" while the song "Jika Tak Berjumpa" was her first duet with S. Hamid.

-In 1955, Saloma was offered an acting role in a film by Studio Jalan Ampas which she accepted.
-Her first film with Studio Jalan Ampas was entitled Empat Isteri (Four Wives).
+In 1955, Saloma was offered an acting role in a film by Malay Film Productions which she accepted.
+Her first film with Malay Film Productions was titled Empat Isteri (Four Wives).
 This was last film directed by B.S.
 Rajhans.
 The film also starred Daeng Haris, Normadiah, Latifah Omar and Salmah's sister, Mariam (as Mariani).
 During the year, Salomah also recorded several songs including "Burong Punggok" (The Owl).
 In February 1956, she was offered to replace actress Siput Sarawak in the film Adekku (My Younger Sibling).
-There were rumours said that Siput Sarawak had quit after most of the movie scenes recorded.
+There were rumours that Siput Sarawak had quit after most of the movie's scenes were recorded.

 After her success as a singer and also an actress, Shaw Brothers studio decided to give her a more commercial name.
 She got her stage name based on the film 'Salome' starring Rita Hayworth.
 In the same year, Saloma joined Panca Sitara, a band led by P. Ramlee.

 International success: 1961–1968

 Saloma began singing at the age of seven and was a professional singer by the time she was in her teenage years.
 Her singing was more in the style of Ella Fitzgerald and Doris Day.
-While she did become an actress later on, she always said she preferred singing to acting.
-As a singer, she sharpened her talents with Orkes Fajar Murni, led by Yusof Osman, during the early year of her career.
+While she did become an actress later on, she always said she preferred singing over acting.
+As a singer, she sharpened her talent with Orkes Fajar Murni, led by Yusof Osman, during the early year of her career.
 She was also involved with another orchestra, Panca Sitara, in the 1960s.

+She appeared alongside her husband P. Ramlee as guest stars in the 1963 Shaw Brothers film Love Parade (花團錦簇).